-The Department of Immigration and Border Protection is set to receive $99.2 million from the Coalition government to strengthen its visa risk assessment system.
+The Department of Home Affairs is set to receive $99.2 million from the Coalition government to strengthen its visa risk assessment system.

 The Coalition has agreed upon the budget to fund a more enhanced immigration risk system that will give immigration staff a more detailed information of the visa applicants migrating to Australia from Singapore or from any country across the world.
 This would also be helpful in preventing threats to the entire community.